neuger-digital/digital-team-standards/environment-setup/coding-standards.md

 ## PHP CodeSniffer Setup

-Install PHP CodeSniffer
+Install PHP CodeSniffer:

 	brew doctor
 	brew install php-code-sniffer

-After that is done, you should be able to check that things installed correctly.
+After that is done, you should be able to check that things installed correctly:

 	phpcs -i

-Install wpcs and add to PHP CodeSniffer
+Install wpcs and add to PHP CodeSniffer:

 	mkdir ~/lib
 	cd ~/lib
 	git clone https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards.git ~/wpcs
 	phpcs --config-set installed_paths ~/lib/wpcs

-Add wpcs and PHP CodeSniffer to your current project in the composer.json file
+Add wpcs and PHP CodeSniffer to your current project in the composer.json file:

 	"require-dev": {
 	  "squizlabs/php_codesniffer": "*",
 	  "wp-coding-standards/wpcs": "*"
 	}

-Then install these packages
+Then install these packages:

 	composer install

-Go to SublimeText > Preferences > Package Settings > SublimeLinter > Settings
+Go to SublimeText > Preferences > Package Settings > SublimeLinter > Settings and add the following:

 	{
 		"debug": true,